4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 100%

 ![](_page_39_Picture_20.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a representation of the carbon emissions and data storage of the GShad **Figure Data (Q&A):**
+Q: What is the size of the GShad
+Q: What is the size of the G
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The original image appears to be a simple, hand-drawn symbol, and there is no actual data to transcribe.
+The above table is empty, as there is no data to extract.

 # In Northern Virginia, AWS collaborates with Stroud Water Research Center on stream-friendly projects that increase groundwater recharge and deliver better-protected water resources to more people in the Chesapeake Bay area.